jaymody/blogposts/2023-01-30-gpt-from-scratch.md

 50257
 ```

-The vocabulary, as well as the byte-pair merges, are obtained by _training_ the tokenizer.
+The vocabulary, as well as the byte-pair merges which determines how strings are broken down, is obtained by _training_ the tokenizer.
 When we load the tokenizer, we're loading the already trained vocab and byte-pair merges from some files, which were downloaded alongside the model files when we ran `load_encoder_hparams_and_params`.
 See `models/124M/encoder.json` (the vocabulary) and `models/124M/vocab.bpe` (byte-pair merges).

 ### Hyperparameters
 `hparams` is a dictionary that contains the hyper-parameters of our model: